fmartinezlopez/arXivPaperNotifier/README.md

 - Wrong papers?

     - Adjust your keywords and categories
-    - Modify the search criteria in the script
+    - Modify the search criteria in the configuration file

 ## Support